Students

 Phone: +49 561 804 - 2142

-Assistance needs can be requested by e-mail: info[at]bibliothek.uni-kassel[dot]de
+Requests for assistance can be made by e-mail:

 Counseling services

-The Studierendenwerk offers counseling services (psychological counseling, social counseling, legal counseling, student finance counseling) and provides with orientation and decision-making assistance in various life and study situations.
+The Studierendenwerk offers counseling services (psychological counseling, social counseling, legal counseling, student finance counseling) and provides orientation and decision-making support in various life and study situations.

 Social Counseling (Concetta Mugavero and Mike Pillardy)

-Main focus: Assistance with social benefits, international students, studying with children and students with chronic illness and disabilities...
+Focus: Assistance with social benefits, international students, studying with children and students with chronic illnesses and disabilities...

-Open office hours in attendance Monday 10am-12pm in the Campus Center, 3rd floor, room 3342 - Please pull a ticket at the ticket printer.
+Open consultation hours in presence Monday 10-12 a.m. in the Campus Center, 3rd floor, room 3342 - Please take a ticket at the ticket printer

 Phone: +49 561 804-2564

-In addition to our counseling services for students with disabilities and chronic illnesses, you will find further counseling and support services at the Studierendenwerk Kassel for all aspects of everyday life outside of university: These include, for example:
+In addition to our counseling services for students with disabilities and chronic illnesses, the Studierendenwerk Kassel offers further counseling and support services for all aspects of everyday life outside of university: These include, for example

 https://www.studierendenwerk-kassel.de/beratung/